 How To Get A Sack In Football

-A sack in football occurs when the quarterback who drops back to pass is tackled behind the line of scrimmage.
+A sack occurs when the quarterback drops back to pass and is tackled by a defensive player behind the line of scrimmage.

-This happens only on a pass play when the quarterback throws the ball to another receiver.
+This happens only on a pass play when the quarterback attempts to throw the ball to another receiver.
+If they are tackled behind the line of scrimmage on a run play, it’s referred to as a tackle for loss.

 The sack often results in a loss of yards, which gives the defense an advantage.
 Once the offense absorbs a sack, it’s common for the team to throw the next play, which could very well end up in another sack.